 Beaujolais Here are ten communities with cru status.
 In contrast to the four-stage model in the rest of Burgundy, there are only three levels (no Grands Crus).

 Bordeaux : Here is Grand Cru for the property of a winery (Château), or the produced here Grand Vin used (does not apply to one) second wine ).
 The situation and the château are, so to speak, equated with each other.
 The rules are very different and confusing in the appellations.
 It is famous in 1855 Bordeaux Classification that still has some significance today.

-Burgundy Here Grand Cru (as opposed to Bordeaux) designates a location, referring to an official classification of all vineyards in 1935 Côte d'Or declining.
+Burgundy Here Grand Cru (in contrast to the Bordeaux) designates a location, referring to an official classification of all the vineyards in 1935 Côte d'Or declining.
 All Grands Crus are classified as their own appellation.
 The second highest level Premier Cru but is only part of a municipal appellation.
 The quality pyramid with all communities, locations and wineries is under Burgundy classification described.

 chablis There are seven privileged locations in this area Burgundy classification form the highest ranked Grand Cru class.